ingo-m/pyprf/README.rst

     pip install numpy

-(Or, alternatively, if you’re using conda,
+(Or, alternatively, if you're using conda,
 ``conda install -c conda-forge numpy``.)

 3. The ``pyprf`` package can directly be installed from PyPI, in the